 As for the supermarkets, Mark Loydall, director of Cambourne Financial Planning, advises people to tread very carefully: "A few years ago I looked at a critical illness policy on behalf of a client.
 It had been sold directly by a well-known supermarket.
 The policy did not even include proper cover for a heart attack."

-However, a spokeswoman for Tesco Personal Finance argues that for customers who want to buy life insurance directly Tesco provides a competitive and straightforward product.
+However, a spokesperson for Tesco Personal Finance argues that for customers who want to buy simpler products such as life insurance directly, Tesco provides a competitive and straightforward solution.

 Mortgage payment protection insurance (MPPI) and payment protection insurance (PPI) are two types of protection that most people are familiar with, and may own themselves.
 However, that doesn't mean it's the best product to have.